netx-ulx/P4Visor/readme.md

 The merged JSON file will be placed in the `example` folder, under the name `merged.json`.

-## Recreating our results
+## Reproducing the results of the MSc. thesis "Code Merging for Programmable Data Plane Virtualization", carried out by Duarte Sequeira at the Faculty of Sciences of the University of Lisbon in 2020.

-In order to evaluate our work, we merged three different combinations of P4 programs, with different degrees of similarity.
+In order to evaluate that work, three different sets of P4 programs, showing different degrees of similarity, were merged.
+The programs in those sets are all available under the folder 'tests/testAll/'.

-To recreate these tests, the following commands must be executed:
+To recreate those tests, the following commands must be executed:

 - Test A:
 ```